Azure/Spark-Operationalization-On-Azure/README.md

 ### Deploying the Batch web service

-You can operationalize your model as a batch web service in two environments through our private preview offering.
+You can operationalize your model as a batch web service in two environments through the private preview offering.

 1. Author your model and deploy the web service within a provisioned Data Science VM using the AzureML CLI.
-You will use this option in a dev/test or local environment when you are testing out your web service.
+You use this option in a dev/test or local environment when you are testing out your web service.
-2. Author your model and deploy the web service on a provisioned HDInsight Spark2.0 cluster.
-You will use this option when you're ready to deploy your web service to production.
+2. Author your model and deploy the web service on a provisioned HDInsight Spark 2.0 cluster.
+You use this option when you're ready to deploy your web service to production.
 In this case you can install Azure ML CLI on your local Linux or Windows machine and execute the CLI commands in a cluster environment

 #### Deploying the Batch web service on a DSVM